Before we plunge into our list of the coolest and most rugged Viking hairstyles, riddle me this, brave warrior:

 44. The Loose Viking Braids

 If you find some of these man braids a tad too complicated or time-consuming for your taste, you can always opt for something a lot simpler.
 Part your long hair in two and loosely braid each strand three ways.
 Let it hang freely down your shoulders.

 45. The Iceberg Braid

 Nothing says Viking hairstyles better than a platinum blonde hair color and a perfectly done man braid.
-Make sure your roots are darker than the ice blonde so that it looks natural and create some hard parts with the help of a razor.
+Make sure your roots are darker than the ice blonde so that it looks natural.
+Create some hard parts with the help of a razor.